 Mr. and Mrs. DeBusk

 The DECATS program was originated by a woman that we owe much to, Dr. Diane Cooper in Dallas, TX.
-The DeBusk Foundation was founded by Mr. and Mrs. Manuel DeBusk on March 5, 1979 in Dallas, TX., and the DeBusk Foundation continues to provide the grants to carry out the DECATS program each year.
+The DeBusk Foundation was founded by Mr. and Mrs. Manuel DeBusk on March 5, 1979, in Dallas, TX., and the DeBusk Foundation continues to provide grants to carry out the DECATS program each year.
 It was founded to serve the academically talented students in the Dallas area.
-However, things have changed since its origin.
+However, things have changed since their origin.
 One of the major changes is that DECATS has spread to other locations in the state.
-Our location is St. Laurence Catholic School, in Sugar Land, TX.
+Our location for 2023 is St. Theresa Catholic School, in Sugar Land, TX.

-Every day, scholars are challenged, entertained, and interacting with one another to achieve the course objectives.
+Every day, scholars are challenged, entertained, and interact with one another to achieve the course objectives.
 DECATS participants are students from third through sixth grade from area Catholic schools.
-The whole program runs from 9:00 a.m. until 3:10 p.m.
+The whole program runs from 9:00 a.m.-3:10 p.m.
 Monday through Friday for three weeks in the summer.
 DECATS is not a school, scholars (students) take part in rigorous courses (classes).
 Instead of teachers, we have very skilled mentors.